Skip to content Skip to footer

 3. Web-based Data Entities

-2. Embedded data entities that are also on the web
+4. Data entities in an Attached RO-Crate that are also on the web

 1. Referencing RO-Crates that have a persistent identifier